alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

   name: Importing
   url: /topic/business-and-self-employed/importing.html
 ---
-Solid wood packaging you use must meet certain requirements or it could be rejected or destroyed.
+You use must meet the requirements for wood packaging or it could be rejected or destroyed.

 Packaging products include: